Poland, NATO say missile strike wasn't a Russian attack

 U.K. Prime Minister Rishi Sunak said: “This is the cruel and unrelenting reality of Putin’s war.”

 Ukrainian President Volodymyr Zelenskyy called it “a very significant escalation."
-On the other end of the spectrum, China was among those calling for calm and restraint.
+On the other end of the spectrum, China called for calm and restraint.

-Damage from the aerial assault in Ukraine was extensive and swaths of the country were plunged into darkness.
-Zelenskyy said about 10 million people lost power but tweeted overnight that 8 million were subsequently reconnected, with repair crews laboring through the night.
+Damage in Ukraine from the aerial assault was extensive and swaths of the country were without power.
+Zelenskyy said about 10 million people lost electricity but tweeted overnight that 8 million were subsequently reconnected, with repair crews laboring through the night.
 Previous Russian strikes had already destroyed an estimated 40% of the country’s energy infrastructure.

-The missile landed in the Polish farming village of Przewodow near the border with Ukraine.
+Ukraine said the bombardment was the largest on its power grid so far.
+Pope Francis said it caused him “great pain and concern.”

+A Washington-based think thank, the Institute for the Study of War, said Ukraine’s downing of so many Russian missiles Tuesday “illustrates the improvement in Ukrainian air defenses in the last month,” which are being bolstered with Western-supplied systems.
+Sweden said Wednesday an air defense system with ammunition would form part of its latest and largest package of military and humanitarian aid to Ukraine, worth $360 million.

 With its battlefield losses mounting, Russia has increasingly resorted to targeting Ukraine’s power grid, seemingly hoping to turn the approach of winter into a weapon by leaving people in the cold and dark.

-AP journalists Vanessa Gera and Monika Scislowska in Warsaw; Lorne Cook in Brussels; John Leicester in Kyiv, Ukraine; Zeke Miller in Nusa Dua, Indonesia; Michael Balsamo and Lolita Baldor in Washington, D.C.; James LaPorta in Wilmington, North Carolina, contributed.
+AP journalists Vanessa Gera and Monika Scislowska in Warsaw; Lorne Cook in Brussels; John Leicester in Kyiv, Ukraine; Yuras Karmanau in Tallinn, Estonia; Zeke Miller in Nusa Dua, Indonesia; Michael Balsamo and Lolita Baldor in Washington; Elise Morton in London and James LaPorta in Wilmington, North Carolina, contributed.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine